Understanding & Living with Dementia

 UBC-LU series prepared for the Building Capacity for Meaningful Participation by People Living with Dementia aimed at supporting organizations with planning, implementing, and evaluating dementia engagement and innovation projects.

-In 2018-2019, the Alzheimer Society British Columbia hosted a series of webinars: Understanding Dementia; Understanding Communication (2-part); Behaviour (2-part)
+In 2018-2019, the Alzheimer Society British Columbia hosted a series of webinars: Understanding Dementia; Understanding Communication (2-part); Behaviour (2-part).
+Search for understanding dementia.

 Free signup for CORE access, then search for videos, webinars, documents with search term 'dementia'.
 Examples: Gitxsan Way of Knowing About Dementia; Caregiving during COVID-19; Korean Navigating to Care; Legal Rights; Alzheimer Society of BC Webinar Training Series (5 parts)